 Valentine’s Day Special!!
 Buy both books (regular $20.94) for $9.35 plus .65 tax for a total of $10.00 with free shipping.
 Stories of love, inspiration, and hope.
 Contact me for information about shipping and payment. firstname.lastname@example.org (Please put “Valentine’s Day” on the subject line.)

-“When Shadows Linger” is the story Maggie Sinclair, a thirty-one years old, who is widowed when her husband dies in a car accident following a winter storm.
-Having difficulty remaining in Wisconsin because of constant memories, Maggie moves to Vermont to start a new life.
-Opening up a private therapy practice, she meets Ben Grayson, a psychologist with an office in her building.
-Maggie is reluctant to become involved with Ben as she is still in love with her husband.
-As time passes, Maggie encounters signs of her late husband in various forms, such as a soft touch on her face or seeing a shadow.
-As her relationship with Ben intensifies, Maggie’s husband appears to her by voice and finally in person.
-Maggie is constantly asking him for a sign that it is okay for her to move on.
-Through the therapy that she provides to her clients who are dealing with loss due to death, family issues and adoption, Maggie also works on resolving her own grief.
+“When Shadows Linger” is the story of Maggie Sinclair, a thirty-one year old therapist, who is widowed when her husband dies in a car accident following a winter storm in Wisconsin.
+Moving to Vermont to start a new life, Maggie meets Ben Grayson.
+Still in love with her husband, Maggie is confused about becoming involved with Ben.
+As their relationship intensifies, Maggie’s husband appears to her in various ways.
+Through the therapy that she provides to her clients who are dealing with loss due to death, family issues and adoption, Maggie also works on resolving her own grief. ($7.99)